Q & A with Jaime Campos, Communications & Project Director of RED Travel Mexico -- based in

 La Paz, Baja California Sur, Mexico - - about 2+ hours north of Cabo San Lucas.
 RED Travel Mexico

 is a hybrid company, offering sea turtle and whale observation tours to the public as well as environmental consultation to Mexican businesses and educational programs to local schools.
-The company has been in operation since 2009 and has received positive reviews on TripAdvisor.
+The company has been in operation since 2009.

 ARE YOUR GUESTS MOSTLY FROM NORTH AMERICA?